trueos/pcbsd/src-qt5/docs/controlpanel.rst

 When finished, click "Next".
 A pop-up menu will ask if you are ready to enable off-site data storage.
 Click "Yes" to complete the configuration.
 This may take a few minutes.
 Once the connection to the remote system is established, you will see the screen shown in Figure 8.19z.

-**Figure 8.19z: Input the Encryption Key**
+**Figure 8.19z: Save the Key**

 .. image:: images/iscsi3.png

+.. _Restoring the Operating System:

 Restoring the Operating System
 ------------------------------

-If you have replicated the system's snapshots to a backup server, you can use a PC-BSD® installation media to perform an operating system restore or to clone another system.
+If you have replicated the system's snapshots to a remote backup server, you can use a PC-BSD® installation media to perform an operating system restore or to clone another system.
 Start the installation as usual until you get to the screen shown in Figure 8.19aa.

 **Figure 8.19aa: Selecting to Restore/Clone From Backup**